A Modern Sequel

 The project confirms Babbage's standing as a designer of formidable ingenuity.
 It also demonstrates that achievable precision was not a limiting consideration in Babbage's failures.
 It appears that the 19th century outcome had as much to do with politics, economics, and personalities, as with technology.
 We can say with some confidence that had Babbage built his engine, it would have worked.

 The complete working Babbage engine is on public display at the Science Museum in London.
-A duplicate engine and printer, a 'second original', was recently completed for a private benefactor of the project, Nathan Myhrvold, formerly chief technology officer and Group VP at Microsoft.
-Myhrvold has generously agreed to delay delivery of the Engine to him and lend it to the Computer History Museum, Mountain View, California, where it will be displayed and demonstrated.
+A duplicate engine and printer, a 'second original', the Babbage Difference Engine No.2 was completed for a private benefactor of the project, Nathan Myhrvold, formerly chief technology officer and Group VP at Microsoft.
+The Babbage Difference Engine No 2. was on displayed and demonstrated from May 2008 to January 2016.